 A further link to the Royal Agricultural Society was Ron Bartlett, an employee who became very involved in Council’s activities, as Council paid RAS for his time fulfilling secretarial duties until his retirement on 24 February 2000.
-Ron’s commitment to Council was acknowledged with Life Membership but sadly he died a short time later.
+Ron’s commitment to Council was acknowledged with a well deserved Life Membership but sadly he died a short time later.

 Life Members, Past Presidents and West Australian Garden Medal recipients have been recognised on shields updated and archived in South Perth.

 A full review of WAHC operations (Development Review) took place in 1999 following a survey of members with a committee looking at all aspects of the organisation and its future.
 Many of the outcomes have been introduced (for instance the web page, replacement logo and Garden Cuttings) although the proposed Joseph Banks Botanical Gardens was dropped as it relied on suitable land, a large sum of money and concerns were already being expressed on water restrictions and climate change but most importantly it would rely on an ageing membership to maintain the site.
 There were already three groups calling themselves “botanic parks” and it became an impossible dream that greatly disappointed the sub-committee who had worked hard on producing a very good concept plan.

 We leave this abridged report on the history of Council with a current membership of fifty-seven and plenty of optimism that we can continue the work created in December 1931 from a group of keen gardeners who had the vision to promote and encourage amateur horticulture and its many benefits to the people of WA through their various organisations.
 Long may we all prosper.